gaberomualdo/skyecrypt/README.md

-# skyecrypt
+# SkyeCrypt
-A set of simple ciphers online.
+Online encoding and encryption of famous ciphers.